Samsung TV Not Connecting to WiFi Fix is needed when your TV cannot find a wireless network, fails to connect, or connects but has no internet access.

 - Re-enter your WiFi password carefully

-- Make sure there are no extra spaces
+Make sure there are no typos, extra spaces, or wrong uppercase and lowercase letters.

-- Move your router closer to the TV
+- Place your router closer to the TV if possible

 Check Network Status on TV